-The decrease in cash used in investing activities was primarily due to a \$16.1 million decrease in capital expenditures in 2009 compared with 2008, primarily due to the substantial completion of the construction phase of three new plants in developing markets regions associated with the Company's global manufacturing strategy in the fourth quarter of 2008.
+The decrease in cash used in investing activities was primarily due to lower capital expenditures in 2009 compared with 2008.
+Capital expenditures decreased \$51.6 million in 2009 compared with 2008, primarily due to the substantial completion of the construction phase of three new plants in developing markets regions associated with the Company's global manufacturing strategy in the fourth quarter of 2008.